 Thirty percent (30% or about 153,000) of young adult smokers aged 20 to 24, bought discount-brand cigarettes and 16% (about 78,000) purchased cigarettes from First Nations' reserves.
 Young adults who bought cheaper cigarettes smoked more cigarettes per day on average (13.7) than young adults who only bought full-price cigarettes (11.9).

 CTUMS was developed to provide Health Canada and its partners with timely, reliable and continual data on tobacco use and related issues.
 The survey's primary objective is to track changes in smoking status and amount smoked, especially for 15- to 24-year-olds, the group most at risk for taking up smoking.
 CTUMS 2010 annual collected data from 19,822 respondents from February to December 2010.
 The overall margin of error for the smoking rate for Canada is +/- 1.0%.
 We expect the true smoking prevalence for this population to be between 15.8% and 17.7%, 19 times out of 20.

 Note that when comparing results across different data releases of CTUMS, Health Canada advises that it is more accurate and reliable to compare results from one wave with those of other waves and to compare annual results with other annual results.

-^ CTUMS does not use a standardised definition of little cigars, cigarillo or regular cigar and relies on respondents to determine in which category their cigars belong.
+CTUMS does not use a standardised definition of little cigars, cigarillos or regular cigars and relies on respondents to determine in which category their cigars belong.
 In addition, CTUMS does not collect information regarding either purchase patterns or smoking volume or frequency of these products.
 Estimation of how many cigars are either purchased or consumed on a daily basis is not advised nor possible given data limitations.